ghidora77/GEE_Labs_Website/docs/Lab_01.md

 ## Additional Exercises

-Now that we have some familiarity with higher quality images, lets look at the (broken) Landsat 7 satellite.
+Now that we have some familiarity with higher quality images, let's look at the (broken) Landsat 7 satellite.
 Using what we've learned in this lab, select an image from Landsat 7 that contains the Blacksburg area with minimal cloud cover (for now, using the Collection 1 Tier 1 calibrated top-of-atmosphere (TOA) reflectance data product).
 Look at the image.

 > **Question 5**: What is the obvious (hint: post-2003) problem with the Landsat 7 image?
 What is the nature of that problem and what have some researchers done to try to correct it?
 Please research online in addition to using what you have learned in class/from the book.